ropensci/roweb3/content/blog/2020-11-03-coronaviruses-and-hosts/index.md

 ```
 {{<figure src="plot_cov_hosts-1.png" alt="Barplot showing the most frequent animal host genera of coronaviruses are Homo, Gallus, Sus and Felis" caption="Top fifteen most common animal genera represented in coronavirus genome sequence host metadata, colour-coded by order" width="1000">}}

-While there are a tremendous number of sequences of coronaviruses sampled from humans and domestic animals, there's also quite a few genera of bats present among the most represented hosts!
+While there are a tremendous number of sequences of coronaviruses sampled from humans and domestic animals, there are also quite a few genera of bats present among the most represented hosts!
 Again, this isn't particularly surprising, as bats have a rich coevolutionary history with coronaviruses[^6], which has been an intense focus of study.

 ## Conclusion